Google My Business API policies

 - Software developers that manage business listings on behalf of end-clients and provide tools to agencies and third parties.

-We want business owners -- no matter what tool they use -- to understand how Google My Business is performing for them.
-You should be transparent to customers in reporting and managing Google My Business data.
-You should also be transparent to end-clients about any changes you or your tool may make to their account.
-If your tool makes any changes to an end-client’s account -- for example, adding a new manager to the account -- you must provide notice to the customer of the change within 48 hours after the change is made.
-This notice should be separate and distinct from any notice that Google My Business might automatically provide as a result of account-level changes.
+No matter what tool business owners use, we want them to understand how Google My Business performs for them.
+When you report and manage Google My Business data, be transparent to your customers.
+Also, be transparent to end-clients about any changes you or your tool makes to their accounts.
+If your tool makes any changes to an end-client’s account, such as when you add a new manager to the account, provide notice to the end-client of the change within 48 hours after the change is made.
+Make this notice separate and distinct from any other notices that Google My Business might automatically provide as a result of account-level changes.

 Business owners have the ability to respond to reviews of their business on Google.
 If you respond to reviews on behalf of your end-client, you must receive their authorization first.
-All responses to reviews must follow Google’s Review Content Policies.
+All responses to reviews must follow Google’s Prohibited and restricted content policies.

 Business owners who have their business listings managed by third-parties have the right to expect their accounts to be kept safe.
-You are responsible for ensuring the integrity and security of your end-clients' account credentials.
-This includes employing best practices, such as not sharing account usernames and passwords, and using business accounts.
-Third-parties are encouraged to follow the best practices for Business Accounts to limit the risk of unauthorized access to end-client account credentials.
+You must ensure the integrity and security of your end-clients' account credentials.
+To do this, you're expected to employ related best practices.
+For example, do not share account usernames and passwords, and do use business accounts.
+Third-parties are encouraged to follow Best practices for creating business accounts to limit the risk of unauthorized access to end-client account credentials.

-You are solely responsible to Google for your use of the Google My Business API.
-You must notify Google immediately if you become aware of any unauthorized use of your or your end-clients' password, Google Account, or any unique identifier Google may require you to use, such as an API Key or a client ID (a "Developer Identifier").
+You're solely responsible to Google for your use of the Google My Business API.
+You must notify Google immediately if you become aware of any unauthorized use of your or your end-clients' password, Google Account, or any unique identifier that Google may require you to use, such as an API key, client ID, or a "developer identifier."

 Termination of end-client relationship

-You can't allow agencies, end-clients, or other third parties to use your Google My Business API project (or your own API) in a way that would allow those third parties to avoid applying for their own Google My Business API project.
-Any automatic or programmatic use of Google My Business by agencies or end-clients requires them to use their own Google My Business API project; you cannot provide indirect access to your API project via APIs that you provide.
-End users of your tool need to manually sign in to use your tool, rather than having automatic access, to make manual or programmatic changes to their accounts.
+You cannot allow agencies, end-clients, or other third parties to use your Google My Business API project, or your own API, in a way that allows those third parties to avoid applying for their own Google My Business API project.
+Any automatic or programmatic use of Google My Business by agencies or end-clients requires them to use their own Google My Business API project.
+You cannot provide indirect access to your API project.
+End users of your API need to manually sign in to use it.
+They're not allowed automatic access to make manual or programmatic changes to their accounts.

-Example: If you're a tool provider that licenses listings-management software to agencies and end-clients, you may not develop your own API that would allow your clients to access the Google My Business API via automatic or programmatic computer scripts.
+For example, if you're a tool provider that licenses listings-management software to agencies and end-clients, you cannot develop your own API that allows your clients to access the Google My Business API through automatic or programmatic computer scripts.

-You can’t pre-fetch, cache, index, or store any content provided through the Google My Business API ("Content") for use outside of your Google My Business project except for limited amounts of Content that may be stored solely for the purpose of improving the performance of your project.
-Stored Content must:
+You cannot pre-fetch, cache, index, or store any content provided through the Google My Business API ("Content") for use outside of your Google My Business project except for limited amounts of Content.
+You can store limited amounts of Content only to improve the performance of your project.

-- Be stored temporarily (for no more than 30 calendar days);
+- It must be stored temporarily for no more than 30 calendar days.

-- Not be manipulated or aggregated in any way.
+- It cannot be manipulated or aggregated in any way.

-At no time may Content be stored to prevent Google from tracking usage of your Google My Business project.
+At no time may you store Content in order to prevent Google from tracking usage of your Google My Business project.

-Verification options should only be initiated by a direct request from the owner of the location.
+Verification options can only be initiated by a direct request from the owner of the location.

 Unauthorized use of branding and trademarks

-Content provided to you through the Service may contain the Brand Features of Google, its strategic partners, or other third-party rights holders of content that Google indexes.
-When Google provides those Brand Features or other attribution through the Service, you must display such attribution as provided (or as described in the Google My Business APIs Documentation) and must not delete or alter the attribution.
+Content provided to you through the Service may contain the "brand features" of Google, its strategic partners, or other third-party rights holders of content that Google indexes.
+When Google provides those Brand Features or other attribution through the Service, you must display such attribution as provided, or as described in the Google My Business API documentation, and you must not delete or alter the attribution.

-Use of the Google My Business API does not create, suggest or imply a partnership with, sponsorship by, or endorsement by Google.
-You will not make any statement regarding your use of the API that suggests these types of relationship without Google’s prior written approval.
+Use of the Google My Business API doesn't create, suggest, or imply a partnership with, sponsorship by, or endorsement by Google.
+You cannot make any statement in regards to your use of the API that suggests these types of relationship without Google’s prior written approval.

 Google may monitor and audit any Google My Business API activity to ensure compliance with all applicable policies and terms.
-You aren't allowed to interfere with such monitoring or auditing and should not otherwise conceal from Google your Google My Business API activity.
-Any interference will be considered a violation of these policies.
+You're not allowed to interfere when we monitor or audit your Google My Business API activity, nor are you allowed to conceal it from Google.
+Any interference is considered a violation of these policies.